ThinkDataEd/curriculum/docs/unit2/lesson1.md

 group during step 7 above.
 Do the descriptions match what the students originally thought?
 How accurate are the descriptions?
 If time allows, ask a couple of students to share their comparisons.

-18. Students will now record their data by completing the *Personality Color* campaign on the [IDS UCLA App](../download/app.md) or via web browser at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+18. Students will now record their data by completing the *Personality Color* campaign on the [IDS ThinkData Ed App](../download/app.md) or via web browser at [https://portal.thinkdataed.org](https://portal.thinkdataed.org "https://portal.thinkdataed.org"){:target="_blank"}

 ###**Class Scribes:**
 One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-If not finished in class, students should complete the *Personality Color* survey either through the [IDS UCLA App](../download/app.md) or via web browser at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+If not finished in class, students should complete the *Personality Color* survey either through the [IDS ThinkData Ed App](../download/app.md) or via web browser at [https://portal.thinkdataed.org](https://portal.thinkdataed.org "https://portal.thinkdataed.org"){:target="_blank"}